lgblgblgb/USBasp/Readme.txt

 	https://github.com/lgblgblgb/USBasp
 	I (LGB, lgblgblgb on github) have forked Stefan Beller's repository on Github (step 2), and merged EMK's (step 3) changes into the repository with some manual work (it wouldn't apply automatically by "patch").
 	Also, some cosmetical changes, and unify line endings hell (mixed DOS / UNIX style).

-Planned changes by me:
+Of course much more work is planned for the future.
+	Changelog.txt contains the changelog of my changes (including my work and using other's work as well, as it noted above)

+Step 5:

+	Plans, ongoing new work from me, testing.

+	Including:

-	Provide a python based utility by my own with the ability of Stefan Beller's "pipeout" functionality with other features, including the USBasp-tty functionality some time.
+	utils/usbasp.py will be a python based utility with functions including pipeout.py's but also USBasp-tty client works later.